javibg96/gems_powerplants/README.md

 For calculating the unit-commitment, we prefer you not to rely on an existing (linear-programming) solver but instead write an algorithm yourself.

+## Definition
+the project consists in 2 different solutions:
+1. src -> solution designed focused on scalability, that consists on an API Gateway connected to a lambda that evaluates the optimal solution
+2. src_docker -> solution designed focused on the challenge definition, that consists on an dockerized lambda with an URL associated.

 # CDK DEPLOYMENT INSTRUCTIONS